TL;DR

 Inheritance Tax (IHT) is often called a 'voluntary tax' by financial experts, but for a growing number of UK families, it feels anything but optional.
 With frozen tax-free allowances and rising property values, more estates than ever are being caught in the IHT net.

-Indeed, the latest figures from HM Revenue and Customs (HMRC) reveal that IHT receipts reached a record £7.5 billion in the 2023/24 tax year.
-This upward trend underscores a critical reality: without careful planning, a significant portion of the wealth you’ve worked a lifetime to build could be handed over to the taxman instead of your loved ones.
+Indeed, the latest figures from UK public and industry sources and Customs (HMRC) reveal that IHT receipts reached a record £7.5 billion in the 2023/24 tax year.
+This upward trend underscores a critical reality: without careful planning, a significant portion of the wealth you’ve worked a lifetime to build could be handed over to the taxman instead of your loved ones. (illustrative estimate)

 Fortunately, there is a highly effective, legitimate, and straightforward strategy to address this: Whole of Life insurance.
 This guide will explore how this powerful financial tool can be used to provide a tax-free lump sum to cover a future IHT bill, ensuring your legacy is passed on intact.